aquavitae/norman/doc/source/index.rst

         Iterate over records in the `Group` matching *kwargs*.

-Serialization
+.. module:: serialise

+Serialisation
 -------------

-In addition to supporting the `pickle` protocol, `norman` provides a basic interface for serialising and de-serializing databases to other formats through the `serialize` module.
+In addition to supporting the `pickle` protocol, `norman` provides a basic interface for serialising and de-serializing databases to other formats through the `serialise` module.
 Currently, only sqlite is supported, but other formats will be added in the future.

-.. class serialize.Sqlite3
+.. class serialise.Sqlite3

     .. method:: dump(db, filename)